 I had read Jacques Cousteau and dreamed of joining the crew of the Calypso.
 When I started diving in the early 60s and discovered the ecstasy of weightlessness, I was hooked forever.
 Diving became my best medicine.

-In the late 80s, I bought a Nikonos III and substituted underwater photography for spearfishing, vowing not to kill any more sentient beings.
+In the late 80s, I bought a Nikonos III and substituted spearfishing with underwater photography, vowing not to kill any more sentient beings.